 When to Plant Greenhouse Seeds

 Greenhouses allow you to control the temperature and humidity required for seed propagation and young seedlings to grow.
-Because of this controlled environment, you can actually start seeds in greenhouses anytime.
-However, if you are starting plants, which you plan to transplant into gardens outdoors in the spring, then you should start the seeds in greenhouses 6-8 weeks before the last expected frost date for your location.
+Due to this controlled environment, you can actually start seeds in greenhouses anytime.
+However, if you are starting plants, which you plan to transplant into gardens outdoors in the spring, then you should start the seeds in greenhouses six to eight weeks before the last expected frost date for your location.

-For best success, most seeds should be germinated in temperatures around 70-80 F. (21-27 C.), with night temperatures that do not dip lower than 50-55 F. (10-13 C.).
+For best success, most seeds should be germinated in temperatures around 70 to 80 degrees F. (21-27 C.), with night temperatures that do not dip lower than 50 to 55 degrees F. (10-13 C.).
 The temperature in your greenhouse should be carefully monitored.
 Greenhouses are generally warm during the day, when the sun is shining, but can get much cooler at night.
 Seedling heat mats can help provide seeds with consistently warm soil temperatures.
 Greenhouses that are equipped with fans or opening windows can vent greenhouses that have gotten too hot.

 Greenhouse Seed Starting